chromium/chromium/ash/accelerators/README.md

 the focused view doesn't handle the event, then Views sends to the FocusManager.
 6. FocusManager::OnKeyEvent() calls
-PostTargerAcceleratorHandler::ProcessAccelerator().
+PostTargetAcceleratorHandler::ProcessAccelerator().
-7. PostTargerAcceleratorHandler::ProcessAccelerator() calls to
+7. PostTargetAcceleratorHandler::ProcessAccelerator() calls to
 Ash's AcceleratorController.

 Steps 1-3 give Ash the opportunity to have accelerators before the target